Pav Bhaji Masala Powder Recipe

 About Pav Bhaji Masala Powder

 Pav Bhaji Masala Powder is a blend of fragrant whole spices and spice powders.
-It is essential to make the popular street food, Pav Bhaji.
+It is essential to make Pav Bhaji, a popular street food.

 There is no excuse not to make this spice mix at home.
-It comes together in under 10 minutes using a few basic ingredients, mostly available in any Indian kitchen.
+It comes together in under 10 minutes of active work time using a few basic ingredients, mostly available in any Indian kitchen.
 The homemade powder is also free of colors, chemicals, or preservatives.

 It stays well in an airtight container at room temperature for 15-20 days.
 You can refrigerate it to increase its shelf life for up to 3 months.